adilevin/db-migration/Readme.md

   1. Ask the audience to add tasks, and show the data in the mongo console
   1. Open the automatic task producer and show how this adds data in mongo.
 - Show some code
-  1. The data access layer
   1. Show the data access layer
+  1. Show the API REST handlers
 - Demonstrate reconfiguration of NGINX to switch application versions
   1. Start a new instance of the application, that uses SQLite
   1. Reconfigure NGINX to start using the new application version without downtime.